Limited Civil Case Processing and Program Rules

 (b) Long Cause Trials

 All long cause limited civil cases will be referred to the Court's Trial Setting Process.
-Within 60 calendar days of the date of the referral to the Trial Setting Process or the filing of a request for trial de novo after arbitration, the parties must confer and agree on at least three trial dates and three settlement conference dates.
-Plaintiff's Counsel will utilize the online submission form for this process.
+Within 60 calendar days of the date of the referral to the Trial Setting Process or the filing of a request for trial de novo after arbitration, the parties must confer and agree on at least three (3) trial dates and three (3) settlement conference dates.
+Plaintiff's counsel will utilize the online Trial Date and Mandatory Settlement Conference Date Submission Form for this process.
 Once the dates are submitted, the Court will select a settlement conference date and a trial date and will notify plaintiff's counsel via email.
 Plaintiff's counsel will serve on all parties and file a Notice of Time and Date of Trial and Mandatory Settlement Conference.
-Available trial and settlement conference dates are provided on the court's website and will be updated daily.
+Available trial and settlement conference dates are provided on the Court's website and will be updated daily.